ToyomuMatsuda/ToyomuMatsuda.github.io/_posts/2022-09-13-first-blog.md

 I received a mac laptop and travel costs from my supervisor's funding.

 ## Number and diversity of PhD students
-You can find some statistics on science in Japan from [this official document](https://www.nistep.go.jp/wp/wp-content/uploads/NISTEP-RM311-SummaryE.pdf).
+You can find some statistics on science in Japan from [this official document](https://www.nistep.go.jp/wp/wp-content/uploads/NISTEP-RM311-SummaryE.pdf), based on which I will discuss here.
 A more detailed information are available [here](https://www.nistep.go.jp/research/science-and-technology-indicators-and-scientometrics/indicators) but only in Japanese.
 ![number of PhDs](/assets/2022-09-13-number-of-phds.png)
 The above graph shows numbers of new PhD recipients per 10,000 people of some countries.